autr/pdac-demo/README.md

-## PDAC frontend
+## PDAC Frontend

 **Introduction**

 This is the development repository of a hybrid SSR (server-side) and frontend HTML webapp that acts as the visible user interface of the PDAC, displayed on the 3.2" touchscreen.

-Once built, the exported and minified webapp is located inside [pdac app folder](https://github.com/RegieKI/pdac/tree/stable/app)<sup>1</sup> and launched at startup into Chromium browser with flags such as [kiosk mode](https://github.com/RegieKI/pdac/blob/stable/system/launchBrowser.sh).
+Once built, the exported and minified webapp is copied to [pdac app folder](https://github.com/RegieKI/pdac/tree/stable/app)<sup>1</sup> and launched at startup into Chromium browser with flags such as [kiosk mode](https://github.com/RegieKI/pdac/blob/stable/system/launchBrowser.sh).

 **Threads**

-After launching the webapp creates thread running the Python backend<sup>2</sup> API as well as it's own</sup> API for triggering utility scripts in [pdac system folder](https://github.com/RegieKI/pdac/tree/stable/system)<sup>3</sup> like [rclone to cloud](https://github.com/RegieKI/pdac/blob/stable/system/rcloneSync.sh).
+After launching the webapp creates a thread running the Python backend<sup>2</sup> API as well as it's own</sup> API for triggering utility scripts in [pdac system folder](https://github.com/RegieKI/pdac/tree/stable/system)<sup>3</sup> like [rclone to cloud](https://github.com/RegieKI/pdac/blob/stable/system/rcloneSync.sh).

 **Terminology**